shashankbafna/human-cron-english/README.md

 ./human-cron.sh [user]

 Sample output:
--+ komenda /usr/sbin/quotacheck -avug zostanie wykonana codziennie o godzinie 3:00
+-+ the command /usr/sbin/quotacheck -avug will be executed every day at 3:00

-Outpu commands only in polish language.
+Output commands only in english language.

 Version 1.0